Marianna32/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago Create a script that removes all letters c and C from input.
 21-reverse Write a script that reverse its input.
-Displays all users and their home directories, sorted by users
+Displays all users and their home directories, sorted by users 100-empty_casks Finds all empty files and directories in the current directory and all sub-directories